Wolffia

 Wolffia is a genus of aquatic plants with a cosmopolitan distribution.
 They include the smallest flowering plants on Earth.
-Commonly called watermeal or duckweed, these aquatic plants resemble specks of cornmeal floating on the water.
-Individuals often float together in pairs or form floating mats with related plants, such as Lemna and Spirodela species.
+Commonly called watermeal or rootless duckweed, these aquatic plants resemble specks of cornmeal floating on the water.
+They often float together in pairs or form floating mats with related plants, such as Lemna and Spirodela species.

 Description

 Wolffia are free-floating aquatic plants with fronds that are nearly spherical to cylindrical in shape and lack airspaces or veins.
 They do not have roots.
 Their rarely seen flowers originate from a cavity on the upper surface of the frond, and each flower has one stamen and one pistil.

 Although Wolffia can reproduce by seed, they usually use vegetative reproduction.
 A mother frond has a terminal conical cavity from which it produces daughter fronds.

 Physiology

 The growth rate of Wolffia varies within and among species.
 The rates of photosynthesis and respiration also vary proportionately to growth rate.
 The fastest growth rate (in fact, the fastest growth rate of any flowering plant) is shown by a clone of Wolffia microscopica, with a doubling time of 29.3 hours.